 Azure vs. AWS 2017: what’s the deal?
 There’s been a lot of speculation lately that Microsoft Azure may be outpacing Amazon Web Services (AWS).
-But before jumping to conclusions, it’s worth taking a look at these claims.
-After all, AWS has been dominating the public cloud market for so long, maybe the media is just bored of that story, and ready for the underdog to jump ahead.
+We think that’s interesting and therefore worth taking a look at these claims.
+After all, AWS has been dominating the public cloud market for so long, maybe the media is just bored of that story, and ready for an underdog to jump ahead.
 So let’s take a look.

 Is Azure catching up to AWS?